 With so many things to consider and a budget to manage, I have prepared a wedding stationery list to consider at the start of your wedding planning journey.
 You keep hearing that it’s the little things that can push you over the budget and stationery goods can certainly fall into that category occasionally.

 Each item serves a purpose, but not all of them are required for all weddings.
-However, it's worth considering all during the early stages to make sure you have accounted for everything you will need before an don the day.
-The little things can really pile up and require a budget extension.
+However, it's worth evaluating all during the early stages to make sure you have accounted for everything you will need before and on-the-day.

-- Invitations - the centrepiece of your wedding stationery that contains the most important information - who, when and where.
+Invitations - the centrepiece of your wedding stationery that contains the most important information - who, when and where.
 All other details should be left for the information sheet.
-Do not bombard them with with everything YOU want them to know straight away.
+The less information you can include on the invitation the better!

 It is never too early to start thinking about on the day stationery.
 If you have not allocated the budget for this at the start, you might be caught off guard how much it can all add up to.
 Consider if you will need any of the below:

-- place cards - depending on what type of cards you had in mind, also consider the detail as it will influence the price - first name or full name, table numbers included.
+place cards - depending on what type of cards you had in mind, also consider the detail as it will influence the price - first name or full name, table number included.
 Are there any associated costs with displaying these if not placed on the tables?

-- Table numbers - doesn't matter if they are using numbers or names, you will need a way to help your guests find their table.
+table numbers - doesn't matter if you are using numbers or names, you will need a way to help your guests find their table.
 Also consider associated display costs.

-- Other signs - love quotes or words special to you both can be incorporated in your styling.
-'Other' category usually includes signs for photo booth, sweets table, guest book signing, gift table etc. Consider associated display costs.
+other signs - love quotes or words special to you both can be incorporated in your styling.
+'Other' category usually includes signs for photo booths, sweets table, guest book signing, gift table etc. Consider associated display costs.